-Modeled conversions use aggregated and anonymized data to estimate conversions that Google is unable to observe directly.
+Modeled conversions use data that does not identify individual users to estimate conversions that Google is unable to observe directly.
 This can offer a more complete report of your conversions.

 When cookies aren’t observable, it may not be possible for you to measure some conversions.
 This can happen when there are cookie restrictions in browsers or blind spots from cross-device conversions, leading to industry-wide gaps in observability.

 Modeled conversions use machine learning to quantify the impact of marketing efforts when a subset of conversions can’t be observed.

 Google Ads currently models website conversions that should be attributed to clicks and views, but may go unobserved due to various limitations.
 Through modeled conversions, these unobserved clicks and views are added to your account’s reports, along with the observed conversions.